 Courses at the 500, 600, and 700 levels are graduate credit courses.
-Courses at the 400 level apply to graduate degree requirements when appearing on an approved program of study.
-However, 400-level courses are not graduate courses by definition and cannot be certified as such for purposes of employment or transferring to other institutions.
+Courses at the 400 level apply to graduate degree requirements when appearing on an approved pro-

 Reserving of Course Credit by Undergraduates.
 Seniors at ASU within 12 semester hours of graduation may enroll in a 400-level or graduate course and reserve the credit for possible use in a future graduate program.
-The course cannot be used to meet a baccalaureate graduation requirement.
+The course cannot be used to meet a baccalaureate graduation requirement, however.
 Before registration in the class, the student must submit a Graduate College Petition form requesting credit reservation; the form must be signed by the student's advisor, the head of the academic unit offering the class, and the dean of the Graduate College.